Leadtech/boot-rabbit-mq/README.md

 $queueTemplate = new QueueTemplate($connection, new Boot\RabbitMQ\Strategy\BasicBehaviour);
 ```

-Or if we decide to go with a fault tolerant solution instead:
+Or if we decide to go with a fault tolerant solution instead we could do:
 ```
 $queueTemplate = new QueueTemplate($connection, new Boot\RabbitMQ\Strategy\FaultTolerantBehaviour);
 ```